1929 – 1931

 Architects: Robert Simm, Karl Meier, Georg Rosenauer

-The four-story building with a narrow staircase tower and side wings is set back from Hindenburgstrasse and has a slightly curved facade.
+With its slightly curved facade the four-story building with a narrow staircase tower and side wings is set back from Hindenburgstraße.

 Circumferential, flush-fitted window strips and the recessed entrance with three arched arcades in front characterize the whitewashed plaster facade.